timebertt/thesis-controller-sharding/content/40-design.md

 - sharding algorithm:
   - consistent hashing for stable assignments and simple (deterministic) logic
   - virtual nodes for balanced distribution in small clusters
-    - number of virtual nodes per instance is specified by label on lease
+    - number of virtual nodes per instance is specified by label on lease -> future work
-  - \todo[inline]{make this more specific}
   - every object is assigned to exactly one instance
 - partition key:
-  - default: by `GroupKind` + namespaced name
+  - default: by `GroupKind` + namespaced name + uid
     - done in order to distribute objects of different kind with identical names
   - challenge: controller doesn't only watch controlled object, but also controlled objects and dependents
   - owner and owned object need to have identical partition key, so they are assigned to same instance